brucou/functional-rose-tree/README.md

 - the traversal state includes flags (`isAdded`, `isVisited`) and relevant information (`path`) to the traversal
-- the traversal state is passed to the `getChildren` lens, and the visitor function, for those cases where the traversal tasks to generate or visit to undertake depend on the traversal state
+- the traversal state is passed to the `getChildren` lens, and the visitor function, for those cases where the traversal tasks to generate, or visits to undertake, depend on the traversal state
   - that is for instance the case for iterative post-order traversal, where we traverse a parent node twice, but only visit it once, after its children have been visited)
   - that is also the case for incomplete traversals (`pruneWhen`), where we discard traversing